amir-not2005/face_phenotype_identifier/README.md

 # Human Phenotype Image Scraper

-This project is a web scraper that extracts data from [Human Phenotypes](http://humanphenotypes.net/) and downloads images of various male and female phenotypes.
-The application organizes these images into a structured folder system, enabling users to easily access and view different phenotypes.
+This project scrapes images from the [Human Phenotypes](http://humanphenotypes.net/) website and organizes them by male and female phenotypes.
+Using AI, the tool lets users upload their own photos to find the closest matching phenotype, showing how similar they are to various phenotypes.
 ## Features

 - **Data Scraping**: Automatically retrieves images of human phenotypes from the website.